Somaganeshbabu/aws-mini-projects/AWS_cognito_Userpool_files/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Configure the AWS Cognito User Pool by following the steps in the Terraform configuration file (`aws_cognitouserpool.tf`).
+2. Configure the AWS Cognito User Pool by following the steps in the Terraform configuration file (`main.tf`).

     a.
 Run `terraform init` to initialize the Terraform environment.